Going onstage (www.esplanade.com).

 Instruments from a medieval era

-These Persian instruments have been around for a long time, some even more than a thousand years.
-They have seen the rise and fall of many empires and kingdoms and are a part of many cultures and traditions around the world, especially in places like the Middle East and Central Asia.
+Persian musical instruments have been around for a long time, some even more than a thousand years.
+Originating from a region that is now modern-day Iran, they have seen the rise and fall of many empires and kingdoms and are a part of many cultures and traditions around the world, especially in places like the Middle East and Central Asia.

 Let's find out more about seven of these amazing medieval instruments that are older than anyone alive.